puppeteer/puppeteer/website/versioned_docs/version-21.11.0/guides/chrome-extensions.md

 :::caution

-Extensions in Chrome/Chromium currently only work in non-headless mode and experimental Chrome headless mode.
+Extensions in Chrome/Chromium do not work in the old headless/`chrome-headless-shell`.

 :::